Andrés Manuel López Beltrán: Corruption and money laundering allegations

-Luxury Travel
+Luxury travel

-Although his father's policy was of austerity and minimalism, López Beltrán was seen in 2025 at The Okura Tokyo, a luxury hotel, drawing criticism.
+López Beltrán's 2025 stay at The Okura Tokyo, a luxury hotel in Japan, drew criticism in light of his father's policies of austerity and minimalism.

 Fuel grand theft

 During a visit by U.S. Secretary of State Marco Rubio in early September 2025, the Sheinbaum administration detained 14 top civilian and military officials.
 Among those arrested was Vice Adm.
 Manuel Roberto Farias Laguna, a relative of AMLO's navy secretary.
-The scandal also implicates three of former President AMLO's sons, including Andres "Andy" Manuel Lopez Beltran, who leads the Morena party.
+The scandal also implicates three of the former president's sons, including Andrés López Beltran.
 They could face indictments in the near future.

 Pharmaceuticals breach

-The pharmaceutical dealings of “El Clan” (The Clan), the influence-peddling network involving the sons of former President Andrés Manuel López Obrador, are now extending into President Claudia Sheinbaum’s administration.
+The pharmaceutical dealings of "El Clan" (The Clan), an alleged influence-peddling network involving the sons of former President López Obrador, extended into President Claudia Sheinbaum's administration.
+The company Biosistemas y Seguridad Privada, a firm that secured multi-million peso contracts and sold products at inflated prices during López Obrador's administration, as revealed by Latinus, benefited in Sheinbaum's massive medicine procurement drive, with contract awards worth approximately 23 million pesos.
+This is the company that Amílcar Olán, alleged figurehead of AMLO's sons and the central persona in the corruption network, reportedly used to operate and win tenders in 2023 across two Mexican Social Security Institute (IMSS) regional offices.
+This was possible supposedly due to access to privileged information and his close relationship with officials such as Alejandro Calderón Alipi, former head of IMSS-Bienestar, and Daniel Asaf, the chief aide to López Obrador—both of whom are friends with López Beltrán.

-The company Biosistemas y Seguridad Privada (Biosystems and Private Security), the very same firm that secured multi-million peso contracts and sold products at inflated prices during the last six-year term, as revealed by the NGO’s Latinus-report 'El Clan': The President López Obrador's Sons and the Medicine Business, has now benefited in Sheinbaum’s massive medicine procurement drive, with contract awards worth approximately 23 million Mexican pesos.
+Visa revocation

-This is the company that Amílcar Olán, figurehead of AMLO’s sons and the central persona in the corruption network, used to operate and win tenders in 2023 across two IMSS (Mexican Social Security Institute) regional offices.
-This was possible thanks to privileged information and his close relationship with officials such as Alejandro Calderón Alipi, former head of IMSS-Bienestar, and Daniel Asaf, the chief aide to López Obrador—both of whom are friends with [López Obrador's son] Andy López Beltrán.
+In August 2026, López Beltrán published a letter addressed to Donald Trump following the revocation of his travel visa.
+In it, López Beltrán described the action as unjustified, calling it politically motivated, "Hitlerian", "arrogant", and a "crude and perverse act".